Direct discrimination is, of course, illegal.

-Much to my surprise, I have just recently read an article in People Management magazine entitled: “Why Are We Still Getting Inclusion Wrong?”
-This surprised me because I thought that many organisations and companies in the UK were making great progress in their understanding and application of diversity and inclusion initiatives and that this was, slowly, becoming a less contentious issue.
+There is a popular thought stream.
+This is that many organisations and companies in the UK are making great progress in their understanding and application of diversity and inclusion initiatives.
+Also, that this was, slowly, becoming a less contentious issue.

-So, there is much bias still, both direct and indirect.
+There is much bias still, both direct and indirect

 But in the long-term future?
 It’s a chicken and egg thing.
-Do more men want to stay at home with a new baby in sufficient numbers to bring about a change in the law?
+Do more men want to stay at home with a new baby to bring about a change in the law?

 If the law changes to allow a father to spend a year at home with his new child with 70% of his pay, would that change attitudes in the UK?
 I’m not sure.

 In our more recent article on Making Reasonable Adjustments, we talked about there being “no one size fits all”.
-In other words, just picking up an issue and running with it because it might have worked elsewhere does not address the issue.
+This is just picking up an issue and running with it because it might have worked elsewhere does not address the issue.

 First, gather your current information.
 For example: